 Prior to the Company converting from an LLC to a C-corporation in March 2021, the Company had two Managing Members.
-One of the Managing Members remained the Company's majority stockholder upon the close of the Company's President, Chief Executive Officer, and Chairman of the Board of Directors.
+One of the Managing Members remained the Company's majority stockholder upon the close of the Company's IPO and serves as the Company's President, Chief Executive Officer, and Chairman of the Board of Directors.
 The other Managing Member remained a beneficial owner upon the close of the Company's IPO and serves as the Company's Lead Director of the Board of Directors.
 Hereinafter these two Managing Members, and their affiliates, are referred to collectively as the Principal Stockholders after the completion of the IPO.